Hello! My name is Daniel (Dan) and I am currently a Lecturer in Operations Research and Financial Engineering at Princeton University.

 See here for a reasonably up-to-date copy of my CV.

-In my free time, I enjoy music, ceramics, board games, cooking, reading, and esports.
+In my free time, I enjoy music, ceramics, board games, cooking and reading.

 Research